piskyscan/kea/doc/sphinx/arm/dhcp6-srv.rst

             |                |                  |     V
             +----------------+                  +--> "all"

-An example configuration that disables reservation looks as follows:
+An example configuration that disables reservations looks as follows:

 ::

    "Dhcp6": {
        "subnet6": [
        {
            "subnet": "2001:db8:1::/64",
            "reservation-mode": "disabled",
            ...
        }
        ]
    }